 10.2 We will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.

-10.3 We will be working closely with parents to support them in safeguarding their child/ren by raising awareness of any such issues/concerns in the community, emerging hoaxes, challenges that may cause harm, online safety, filtering and parental controls etc
+10.3 We will be working closely with parents to support them in safeguarding their child/ren by raising awareness of any such issues/concerns in the community, emerging hoaxes, challenges that may cause harm, online safety, monitoring, filtering and parental controls etc

 11. Information Sharing and Record Keeping